Last Updated on April 26, 2023 by Goya

 The staff was very knowledgeable and extremely helpful.
 They even brought a little map of Slovenia and a pen to show us the different regions and answer our questions!

 The atmosphere was also lovely.
-Upscale but relaxed, with a good even split between couples and groups of friends (perhaps co-workers who were on time for the “after work champagne deal” between 4-6 pm, which we missed).
+Upscale but relaxed, with a good even split between couples and groups of friends (perhaps co-workers who were on time for the “after-work champagne deal” between 4-6 pm, which we missed).

 Located on a lovely little square, Dvorni trg, that it was named after, this is the place to be if you want to try all the Slovenian wines, and I mean ALL of them.
 It has an impressive wine and tapas selection (much bigger than Šuklje’s), but it is also a little less boutique.

-This artisan bakery does one thing and one thing only: Kurtoš!
+What is on Sisters Kurtos’ menu, you ask?
+Well, this artisan bakery does one thing and one thing only: Kurtoš!
 Or chimney cakes, for friends.
 While not necessarily a Slovenian delicacy themselves, they are definitely a step up to any other I’ve seen elsewhere… And a true Instagram gold!

 If the idea of having a chocolate-loaded mermaid kurtoš is too much, but you’re still in need of a sugar kick, perhaps in the form of ice cream or sorbetto, then look no more!
 With its ever-changing menu and two locations (one on Dvorni Trg and the other on Stari Trg), I am sure Gelateria Romantika will have something for you!